 The society providse services that support the resolution of concerns in our community by helping our community members to communicate concerns and resolve conflict respecfully.

 This 49-page background paper published by the Alberta Human Rights and Citizenship Commission introduces readers to a wide variety of dispute resolution methods that can be used to resolve human rights issues in the workplace and offers a comprehensive discussion about mediation.
 This article gives an overview of the paper; the complete text can be downloaded as a PDF.

+The Utilities Consumer Advocate has a mandate to educate, advocate and mediate for Alberta's residential, farm, and small business energy consumers.
 The UCA represents Alberta small consumers by acting as the voice of consumers during regulatory proceedings to ensure the lowest regulated rates consistent with reasonable service, and by providing consumers with the information they need to make informed choices about how to purchase electricity and natural gas, based on their individual circumstances.
 When consumers have exhausted known avenues of issue resolution, the UCA will investigate and mediate concerns with utility companies.

 The ADR Institute of Canada (ADR Canada) is a national non-profit organization that provides national leadership in the development and promotion of dispute resolution services in Canada and internationally.
 "ADR Connect" is provided to assist in locating an ADR professional.
 This website allows visitors requiring the services of a qualified mediator to quickly identify suitable professionals to help settle their dispute.
 Users can search by locality, qualifications, background/case experience and date availability.
 ADRWeb.ca is intended to promote the practices of Canada's growing community of dispute resolution professionals, but also to expedite the scheduling process for those individuals & organizations that regularly require mediators.